ds421/final-template/README.md

 This repository is a template for your team's repository.

-## assignment

-All work for this assignment should be in the `assignment` directory.
-You will work in the `.Rmd` notebook, and commit your rendered output files (`.md` and associated files) in the `assignment` directory as well.

 ## Special files

 All team repositories will also include most of the special files found here: